 The New Paradigm

-If you read the previous article, you now know that our muscle and organ cells are more resistant to insulin than other populations.
-Whereas our fat cells, especially around our lower abdomen(hips, thighs, glutes for women) are sensitive to it.
+If you read the previous article, you now know that our bodies are more resistant to insulin than other populations.
+The energy we consume tend to preferentially go to our fat cells, especially around our abdomen(as well as hips, thighs, glutes for women) because they are more sensitive to it.
 This means that our dietary strategy will be focused on eating to Control Insulin Levels.

 Remember this is Phase 1 of our overall Transformation Plan.
 Where we are trying to get down to our “metabolic set point” from which we will reprogram and rebuild.
 If you haven’t read the previous article do so now.